Estonian Open Air Museum: Stand-alone objects

 The silicate brick apartment house was built in 1964 for the workers of the Sookuru dairy barn at Järvesalu collective farm in Räbi village, Valga district in southern Estonia.
-Similar kolkhoz houses by standard design can be found all over Estonia and they have become a common part of our rural landscapes.
+Similar kolkhoz houses by can be found all over Estonia.

 The apartment building was transported 200 km from Southern Estonia to Tallinn in 2019 and opened to visitors in 2021.

 The building includes four three-room apartments and they provide a picture of the everyday life of rural people in the 1960s, 1970s, 1990s and 2010s.
 In the basement, an exhibition on the development of Estonian rural life from the establishment of collective farms to the present day is set up, along with a play and activity area, which is called The World of Little Ilmar.